WONDERLAND CROSS-BOUNDARY

 WILDFIRE MITIGATION PROJECT

 Over the next three years, the City of Boulder and the Boulder Watershed Collective will work with HOAs and residents in the Wonderland Hills area to implement wildfire risk-reduction measures on public and private lands.
-Funding comes from the Boulder County Strategic Fuels Mitigation Grant and the City of Boulder Climate Mitigation Tax.
+Funding comes from the Boulder County Strategic Fuels Mitigation Grant (SFMG) and the City of Boulder Climate Mitigation Tax, as well as match from local landowners:

 Project methods include: